PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/applicationError/classes/ApplicationError.md

 \> **new ApplicationError**(`errors`, `httpCode`, `message`): [`ApplicationError`](ApplicationError.md)

+Creates an instance of ApplicationError.

 #### Parameters

 • **errors**: [`InterfaceError`](../interfaces/InterfaceError.md)[]

+An array of errors conforming to the InterfaceError interface.

 • **httpCode**: `number` = `422`

+The HTTP status code associated with the error (default is 422).

 • **message**: `string` = `"Error"`

+The error message (default is "Error").

 #### Returns